mims-harvard/nimfa/README.rst

 Nimfa
 -----

-Nimfa is an open-source Python library that implements a number of nonnegative matrix factorization algorithms.
+Nimfa is a Python library that implements a number of nonnegative matrix factorization algorithms.

 Documentation with examples on real-world data is at `nimfa website`_.